We’ve been serving our community since 1982. Here’s our story.

 Our commitment to developing best practices for counselling of survivors of sexual abuse and sexual assault has resulted in the development of a gamut of services including support, victim services, crisis counselling and longer term trauma counselling.

 From the beginning, VSAC made a conscious decision to develop a diversified funding base to enable development innovative programs in counselling, public awareness and prevention.
 VSAC currently relies on government for less than half of a 1.2 million dollar budget.
-Our fund raising and public awareness events include the annual “Triathlon of Compassion” and “Walk A Mile in Her Shoes”.
+Our fund raising and public awareness events include the annual “Triathlon of Compassion” and “Fast Five Fundraiser.”

 We have published award winning booklets and manuals.
 These have included information booklets for clients, families and partners as well as manuals for service providers on developing and implementing programs.